code-warrior/assignment-3--foundations--hcid-110--spring-2023/README.md

 ## ❖・Preflight・❖

 1. Like assignment 2, ensure _editorconfig_, _Stylelint_, and _HTMLHint_ are installed as CLI tools via Node and as plugins in VS code.
 2. You’ll also need to install `stylelint-config-sass-guidelines`.
-Install via the following command:
+Do so via the following command:

 ```bash
 npm i -D stylelint postcss stylelint-config-sass-guidelines